makethunder/cinderblock/README.md

 project must be set in `$CINDERBLOCK_CIRCLE_API_TOKEN`.

 A build of the master branch of the paperg/integration project will be started.
-In that build, cinderblock will set `$CINDERBLOCK_SOURCE_COMMIT` and `$CINDERBLOCK_SOURCE_BUILD` environment variables so the integration tests can know where the trigger came from.
+In that build, cinderblock will set these environment variables so the integration tests can know where the trigger came from:

+  - `CINDERBLOCK_SOURCE_COMMIT`
+  - `CINDERBLOCK_SOURCE_BUILD`
+  - `CINDERBLOCK_SOURCE_URL`

 ### Updating Commit Status from the Integration Tests